Ontario Highway 404

-King's Highway 404 (pronounced "four-oh-four"), also known as Highway 404 and colloquially as the 404, is a 400-series highway in the Canadian province of Ontario connecting Highway 401 and the Don Valley Parkway (DVP) in Toronto with East Gwillimbury.
-The 50.1 km controlled-access highway also connects with Highway 407 in Markham.
+King's Highway 404 (pronounced "four-oh-four"), also known as Highway 404 and colloquially as the 404, is a north–south 400-series highway in the Canadian province of Ontario.
+As the continuation of the municipal Don Valley Parkway (DVP) north of Highway 401, it connects Toronto with East Gwillimbury.
+The 50.1 km controlled-access freeway also connects with Highway 407 in Markham and the Don Valley Parkway in North York and Toronto, which formed the northeastern ring road of the Greater Toronto Area until the opening of Highway 412 in 2016.
 Highway 404 provides access to the eastern edge of Richmond Hill, Aurora and Newmarket and the western edge of Whitchurch-Stouffville, in addition to the southern edge of Keswick.

-Construction on the freeway began soon after the completion of the Don Valley Parkway, with the first section south of Steeles Avenue opening in 1977.
-Over the next twelve years, the Ministry of Transportation of Ontario (MTO) undertook a continuous construction program to build the freeway to Davis Drive in Newmarket.
+Metro Toronto (Metro) completed the Don Valley Parkway (DVP) to Sheppard Avenue in 1966.
+Metro initially planned extension of the DVP to Steeles Avenue, northward the province would continue the route which was inaugurated as Highway 404.
+However, the province ending up decided that their new highway would also run south of Steeles, incorporating the existing segment of the Metro-built DVP between Sheppard and Highway 401.
+The first section south of Steeles opened in 1977, over what was formerly Woodbine Avenue.
+Over the next twelve years, the Ministry of Transportation of Ontario (MTO) undertook a continuous construction program to extend the highway to Davis Drive in Newmarket.
 This was completed on October 24, 1989.
 The route has undergone a periodic series of smaller extensions and widening in the years since, now travelling a further 15.5 km north to Woodbine Avenue near Ravenshoe Road in the town of East Gwillimbury.
-Future proposals may one day result in an extension to southeast of Beaverton.
+It has been proposed to further extend the freeway to southeast of Beaverton.

 Highway 404 is one of several freeways in the Greater Toronto Area (GTA) with High-Occupancy Vehicle (HOV) lanes; the southbound lane was one of the initial projects in the province and opened on December 13, 2005.
 The northbound lane opened on July 23, 2007.